Skip to main content

 IDThe unique ID for each task.

-Function nameThe name of the function that triggered the task.
+Task nameThe name of the task.

-StateThe state of the task.
+StatusThe status of the task.

 This is the main field used for filtering the task table.

-DurationThe amount of time elapsed between when the Ray application requests scheduling for a task and when the task completes.
+Total durationThe amount of time elapsed between when the Ray application requests scheduling for a task and when the task completes.

 Start timeThe date and time the Ray application enqueued the task for scheduling.